 Planning for 5G Success: A Tale of Two Operators

-In my earlier blog, I wrote about the promise of 5G network slicing, which opens the door to a variety of service offerings, to support differentiated requirements across industry sectors.
+In a previous blog, we talked about the promise of 5G network slicing, which opens the door to a variety of service offerings, to support differentiated requirements across industry sectors.
 In the interim, the current challenging economic time of the coronavirus pandemic has given mobile network operators (MNOs) a chance to re-assess their 5G strategies and double-down on pursuing new service opportunities.

 The shift in consumer lifestyle patterns may have impacted the timing of some 5G use cases – industrial automation demand may slow, but interest for multi-media remote sporting experiences is anticipated.
 5G brings unprecedented opportunities to provide customers with new services and an exceptional user experience, given performance of up to 100 Gbps and latency in the order of 1 millisecond.
 But 5G also brings additional operational complexity with network slicing technology, new radios, rearchitected transport, and a virtualized 5G core.
 5G needs automation in the backend to manage this increased complexity and to contain associated operational costs.
 For MNOs, automation is a must, not an option.